 The company had started phase I clinical trials for the oral form of rigosertib for the indications of higher-risk MDS (in combination with azacitidine) in December 2015.
-The supply of the study drug from Onconova had been delayed, but with resumption of study drug supply SymBio restarted phase I clinical trials in Japan in June 2017, to verify the tolerability and safety of the oral formulation of rigosertib among Japanese patients.
+The supply of the study drug from Onconova had been delayed, but with resumption of study drug supply SymBio restarted phase I clinical trials in Japan in June 2017 and completed patient enrollment in June 2019, to verify the tolerability and safety of the oral formulation of rigosertib among Japanese patients.
 After establishing safety in phase I clinical trials, the company plans to resume the trial of rigosertib in combination with azacitidine and participate in global phase III clinical trials planned by Onconova in higher-risk MDS patients, and in combination with azacitidine.